Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 It comes with a built in USB interface but it can only record the Stereo Mix to your PC, meaning that while it can record, it’s best suited for live performances.

-Both of these mixers that I just mentioned are part of another post I wrote about affordable Mixer which also provides USB multi-track recording.
+Both of these mixers that I just mentioned are part of another post I wrote about the best home studio mixers currently available, and I definitely recommend you check it out!

 Pros of a Mixer